 - The That Guy with the Glasses anniversary crossovers raise this to an art form.

 - The 2009 Halloween story line on Gaia Online featured a huge war between two gods.
 By the end, they had both lost all divinity and were nothing more than mortals, and all their followers had abandoned them, leaving the two pathetically struggling to kill eachother in the middle of an empty battlefield.

 - Most characters in Stupid Mario Brothers such as UPS, Fed Ex, Luigi and Kamek fight using this.
 Kamek even referred to it as Slap Combat.

-- Kung Tai Ted, a spinoff of The Cinema Snob, is about a paunchy martial arts fan who dissects cinematic fight scenes while showing off his own complete lack of skills.
+- Kung Tai Ted is about a paunchy martial arts fan who dissects cinematic fight scenes while showing off his own complete lack of skills.
 Any fight he gets into with his equally unskilled rivals invariably falls under this trope.

 - Sadly, this is what would actually happen if you gave untrained people lightsabers.

 - Eat Your Kimchi: In their TL;DR video explaining that they don't fight has Simon and Martina fake a slap fight.

 - Turns out this is how penguins fight each other.
 As Cracked puts it:

 When they fight, it is the greatest thing in the entire animal kingdom, because there is virtually no effort put into it at all.
 They just kind of stand around halfheartedly squawking at each other until one of them gets up the energy and motivation to swing a flipper.
 If it makes contact, so be it.
 It just bounces off with a soft, barely audible *pop*, while the other penguin looks on with a disinterested "How dare you?"